-Subsequent to the end of the second quarter of 2022, the Vigoride spacecraft deployed four additional customer satellites including two on July 17, 2022 and two on July 29, 2022.
-With the Vigoride spacecraft having now deployed six of its nine customer satellites, Momentus has now deployed a total of seven customer satellites in Low Earth Orbit, comprising six satellites from Vigoride 3 and one satellite from the third-party deployer system.
+During the third quarter of 2022, the Vigoride spacecraft deployed five additional customer satellites including two on July 17, 2022, two on July 29, 2022, and one at the end of August 2022.
+Momentus has now deployed a total of eight customer satellites in low-earth orbit, comprising seven satellites from Vigoride 3 and one satellite from the third-party deployer system.

-While Momentus is continuing efforts to address the anomalies experienced by the Vigoride spacecraft during its inaugural mission (Vigoride 3) and to deploy the three remaining customer satellites, the Company's level of confidence that it will be able to perform some planned operations of the vehicle on this test and demonstration mission has substantially declined.
+While Momentus is continuing efforts to address the anomalies experienced by the Vigoride 3 spacecraft during its inaugural mission and to deploy the three remaining customer satellites, the Company's level of confidence that it will be able to perform some planned operations of the vehicle on this test and demonstration mission has substantially declined.
 The Company is working to incorporate improvements identified during the current mission in advance of its planned follow-on missions.

-The Company anticipates flying its second Vigoride vehicle to low-earth orbit on a third-party launch provider as early as November 2022.
+The Company anticipates flying its second Vigoride vehicle to low-earth orbit on a third-party launch provider as early as December 2022.
 All future missions remain subject to the receipt of licenses and government approvals, and successful completion of our efforts to prepare our spacecraft for flight.
 The Company can offer no assurances that the vehicles that it plans to operate in future missions will be ready on time, or that they will operate as intended.
 Refer to "Risk Factors - We may not receive all required governmental licenses and approvals," and "Risk Factors - We are dependent on the successful development of our satellite vehicles and related technology," under Part II, Item 1A: "Risk Factors," in this Form 10-Q and under Part I, Item 1A in our Annual Report on Form 10-K filed with the SEC on March 9, 2022.